r1mikey/research-unix-v7/README.md

 crtl+\
 ```

-Now power your Pi on.
-You'll be dropped to a single user shell.
-To enter multiuser, use `ctrl+D`.
-The root password is `root`.
+Now power your Pi on - the system will print the available memory (capped to a supported maximum value), and you'll land in a single-user shell.
+Once you get into single-user mode, have a look around and, when ready, use `ctrl+D` to enter multi-user mode.
+Entering multi-user mode will present a login prompt, where you can log in as `root` with a password of `root`.

 There's no `shutdown` command in ancient UNIX, so you'll need to put the OS into a safe state before powering off.
-To do so, leave multiuser mode, ensure all disk buffers are flushed, then exit (the same applies to qemu):
+To do so, leave multi-user mode, ensure all disk buffers are flushed, then exit (the same applies to qemu):
 ```
 kill -1 1
 sync && sync && sync && sync && echo safe